hahaharsh7/assignment/README.md

 `python3 -m venv env`
 2. Activate the environment -
 for mac/linux - `source env/bin/activate` windows - `env\Scripts\activate`
-3. Run assignment.py and enter the location of you chromedriver to print the desired results.
+3. Run either of approach files and enter the location of you chromedriver to print the desired results.